Saevon/saevon.github.io/_posts/2013-07-04-webrtc-with-jssip-and-asterisk.md

 When the **call_start** event fires you have a few methods you can use to get the local and remote streams, which would be quite useful for video, except I wasn't using video at the time.
 So I ended up ignoring these callbacks.

-Unexpectedly the only way to get sound back was in fact throught the remote stream, which I would then attach to a video tag on my html page.
+Unexpectedly the only way to get sound back was in fact through the remote stream, which I would then attach to a video tag on my html page.

 {% highlight javascript %}